Home » Business Email Etiquette Blog » Arrogant Auto-replies?

-Business Email Auto-reply Perceptions
+Business Email Holiday Auto-reply Perceptions

 I was the recipient of yet another “email” faux pas, the automatic reply, one that has not been carefully checked before the “enter” key was struck, to whit: